Frequently asked questions.

 Do you design your own files?

 Yes.
-I work with some genius 3D designers to create the files to my specifications, and as they will probably tell you - I’m an OCD Micro managing nut!
-I like things to be aesthetically beautiful, accurate as well as printer and build friendly to make all stages as efficient as possible.
-Im basically completely autistic and an artist.
+I do all the reasearch and leg work ascertaining what is accurate and what is not in relation to the original screen used props.
+I then draw up detailed instructions and I work with some genius 3D modellers to create the files to my specifications.
+And as they will probably tell you - I’m an OCD Micro managing nut!
+I like things to be aesthetically beautiful, accurate as well as printer and build friendly to make all stages as efficient as possible as I myself will be building them.
+I’m basically completely autistic and an artist.

 Thanks for stopping by!